 ▶ Pedal Poll

-Local volunteers are counting people on bicycles in designated locations around Mississauga for the annual national Pedal Poll in June.
+Local volunteers count people on bicycles and other modes of travel in designated locations around Mississauga for the annual national Pedal Poll in June.
 Mississauga is a focus community, along with 30 other cities.
-MCN! is coordinating the local count.
+MCN! has been coordinating the local count. ▶ See also from: Multimodal Transportation

 Mississauga featured in 4th national Pedal Poll